-Feng Shui In The Workplace: How To Spruce Up Your Office For Productivity And Job Satisfaction
+Feng Shui In The Home Office: How To Spruce Up Your Personal Workspace For Increased Productivity And Wellbeing

 The basic principle behind feng shui is to utilise the arrangement of objects in order to improve the flow of energy through a room/space.
 The idea is that everything, from the colour of your walls to the shape of your desk, has a subtle effect on the energy of the environment in which they’re situated.
 According to feng shui wisdom, how we organise our surroundings will have a great impact on how we function within those surroundings.